Learn something new every day More Info... by email

 The pupil is the next passage for visible light.
 A reflex called the pupillary light response changes the pupil's size reflexively according to how bright the light is.
 Once light passes through the cornea and the pupil, it goes through a transparent gel-like material — the acqueous humor — that further refracts light waves to reach the crystalline lens.
 The crystalline lens is a flexible structure that adjusts itself according to the distance or size of a desired source of visual input.
 This is unlike the cornea, which is fixed in its magnification.

 The lens becomes thicker to focus on objects at shorter distances.
 It flattens to focus on further or smaller objects.
 People who undergo cataract surgery and receive an artificial lens do not have this advantage.
-An image seen through the lens is actually upside down and backwards at this point due to the nature of lightwaves.
+An image seen through the lens is actually upside down and backward at this point due to the nature of lightwaves.
 The brain is able to perceive this topsy-turvy image properly.

 Light travels further into the human eye from the lens to the retina through another clear substance called the vitreous humor.
 Still more refraction takes place in this substance.
 The retina is mainly a collection of nerve sells, called photoreceptors, that are able to perceive a certain range of lightwaves of the electromagnetic spectrum.